 What Is the Minimum Wage in Switzerland?

-As of 2025, Switzerland does not have a national minimum wage.
-Instead, individual cantons have established their own minimum wage rates, which are subject to annual adjustments based on the cost of living.
-Here are the current minimum wages in some Swiss cantons:
+As of 2026, Switzerland does not have a national minimum wage.
+Instead, individual cantons (like a state or province) have established their own minimum wage rates, which are subject to annual adjustments based on the cost of living.
+Here are the current minimum wages that vary by canton:

 These rates reflect the diverse economic conditions and living costs across Switzerland's regions.